 A staggering 5.3 million people over the age of 55 played golf regularly in 2019, and that number is increasing every year.
-The older population has historically been a huge percentage of golfers in the United States, a statistic that isn’t going anywhere.
+The older population has historically been a huge percentage of golfers in the United States, and that’s a statistic that isn’t going anywhere.

 Picking a set of golf clubs is never a straight forward process, as there are hundreds of options on the market.
 We’ve covered the market and chose our top 7 picks that suit the needs of senior golfers; check out our findings below.